 - Press the side of a clear glass firmly against the skin.

 - Check a few times to see if you can still see the spots through the glass.

-The rash can be hard to see on dark skin.
-Check paler areas like the palms of the hands and the soles of the feet.
+If you have darker skin, check paler areas like the palms of the hands and the soles of the feet.

 What happens if you have HSP

-HSP can't spread to others, so:
+HSP cannot spread to others, so: